 We also had a shoot out using plastic cans stacked on hay bales and a shoot gun with rubber suction cup bullets.

-I used a hula hoop and a rocking horse for the kids to robe the pony.
+Also, I used a hula hoop and a rocking horse for the kids to robe the pony.

-We set up a Sheriff tent and a wanted poster for the kids to play and take pictures.
+In addition, we set up a Sheriff tent and a wanted poster for the kids to play and take pictures.

 At our Wild West birthday party we served bronco burgers and dogs, cactus chips, BBQ Beans, Gold Nugget, and Corn on the Cop, Corn Bread and Root Beer.